Putin inaugurates Moscow's new $6.6bn metro line

-Russian President Vladimir Putin has officially opened the Moscow metro's Big Circle Line, which he described as the “largest underground ring in the world.”
+Russian President Vladimir Putin has officially opened the Moscow metro's Big Circle Line, which he described as the “largest underground ring in the world”.

 The Big Circle Line, a mammoth infrastructure project with a price tag of RUB501bn ($6.66bn), comprises 31 stations and extends a distance of 70km.
 The government has touted the line as a much-needed solution to the city's traffic woes, with the added benefit of easing congestion on existing metro lines.
 It is expected to transport 3.3mn people daily.